 - In Magical Starsign there is a dungeon based around the concept of time constantly being replayed (you view holographic versions of events from ealier in the game) and there is a creepy tune complete with "tick tock" style.

-- In Splinter Cell: Chaos Theory's bomb-disarming mission at the bathhouse, the beeping of the timers is integrated into the music, which gets more frantic as the clock runs down.
+- In Splinter Cell Chaos Theory's bomb-disarming mission at the bathhouse, the beeping of the timers is integrated into the music, which gets more frantic as the clock runs down.

 - Metroid Prime has the Magmoor Caverns' theme, which is taken from Lower Norfair from Super Metroid.
+There's also the tune that plays during the timed puzzle in the Chozo Ruins Energy Core as well as the puzzles in the Phendrana Drifts Observatory and Geothermal Core.

 - Sa Ga Frontier features this in Time Lord's region.
 Well, after you get clocks ticking again.

 - The tune "Acolytes of the New God" from Fallout consists mainly of the sound of clocks ticking en masse alongside ominous church bells and chanting.
+Doris Day's "Tic, Tic, Tic" was licensed for Fallout 3 and used as one of the Galaxy News Radio songs.

 - World of Warcraft: Behold the Gnomes!
 (Also their Battle Kazoos.)